 Though I don’t actually have any of the following items on my iPod, a lot of people certainly do.
 The question I’d like to ask is, “Why?”

 Okay, let’s be real.
 This song is catchy.
-Addictive even.
+Addictive, even.
 It eats away at your brain and tears your musical world apart.
 And whether you give in to the unabashed bubble gum hysteria that emanates off it or not, you surely won’t forget it.
-In 2011, I don’t remember a single song that had as big of an impact as “Friday.”
-Rejected for its origins — 13-year-old-brat and fame-mongering parents are terms that probably come to mind — its lyrics — “gotta have a bowl/ gotta have cereal” — and its overall delivery — even autotune can’t solve some things — Rebecca Black’s “Friday” endured whirlwinds of scrutiny, but somehow managed to be continuously played on YouTube and brought up in the media.
-Heck, even my musically-inclined Plantz hallmates of last year kindly greeted me on Friday mornings with their own renditions.
+In 2011, I don’t remember a single song that had as large of an impact as “Friday.”
+Rejected for its origins — 13-year-old-brat and fame-mongering parents are terms that probably come to mind — its lyrics — “gotta have my bowl/ gotta have cereal” — and its overall delivery — even autotune can’t solve some things — Rebecca Black’s “Friday” endured whirlwinds of scrutiny, but somehow managed to be continuously played on YouTube and brought up in the media.
+Heck, even my musically-inclined Plantz hallmates of last year kindly greeted me on Friday mornings with their own renditions of the earworm tune.
 Musically terrible on almost every level possible, yet catchy as all hell, “Friday” really said something about the guilt-inspiring love/hate dichotomy of commercially popular music.
-Even if it was just, “What seat should I take?”
+Even if it was just, “Which seat should I take?”